blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

   Boundary patch labels and dimensions of the casting mould and billet.
 The image is not drawn to scale.

+The first step is to generate the mesh for the case and setup the boundary conditions.

-Change to the case directory.
+To run the pre-processing steps, change to the case directory.

 .. code-block:: console